flavioeverardo/Propositional-Formula-Builder-PFB/README.md

 # ToDO:
 1. Convert output formula to normal-form. </br>
+2. Add more G3 Interpretations. </br>
-2. Test input for more complex formulas. </br>
+3. Test input for more complex formulas. </br>